-The likelihood of an increase in IPT has increased following the pandemic as the government will need to increase its revenue.
+Westfield expects IPT to increase in the future, though timing is very uncertain.
 Even a small rise in IPT would result in a large reduction in Westfield's technical result.
 The harmonisation of IPT with VAT in a single step increase is improbable, but not impossible; if the current 12% rate of IPT were increased to 20% to align with VAT this would represent a huge cost for Westfield without management action.
 Increases in the cost of mandatory insurances due to IPT increases may also reduce client appetite for discretionary insurance products including health insurance.
 Westfield has considered the impact on policyholders of an increase of IPT and how or when this would be passed on to policyholders through scheme changes.

-Given the disparity between IPT rates on health insurance across Europe and the positive benefits that health cash plans provide to the UK healthcare system, it would appear unfair to raise the cost to the end consumer following further rate increases.
+Given the benefits that health cash plans provide to the UK healthcare system, it seems unfair to raise the cost to the customer.
 Therefore, we are working with trade bodies who lobby the Government on the issue of charging IPT on health insurance.